gift-surg/MRImultiAtlasForNeonatalRabbitBrain/README.md

 # MRImultiAtlasForNeonatalRabbitBrain (MRIrb)

-Code for the benchmarking and validation of the Neonatal Rabbit brain Multi-Atlas (downloadable [here][multiatlasonzenodo]) and to reproduce the figures of the [documentation][paperlink].
+[Repository][this_repository] for the benchmarking and validation of the Neonatal Rabbit brain Multi-Atlas (downloadable [here][multiatlasonzenodo]) and to reproduce the figures of the [documentation][paperlink].